Bbeluco/Protocols/git/notes.md

 # Write-tree
 In real git **write-tree** works over a staging area, as in "BuildingYourOwnX" they skip this part I'll skip it as well.
 The main goal of _write-tree_ is create a sequence of folders and files that belongs to a tree, this three is equivalent to a "folder" that we know in OS (similar to the explanation at the beginning).
 For your code we'll assume that everything inside _./custom_git_ excution folder represents the staging area

+# Commit-tree
+This is the _commit_ command without all the convinience

+# Clone
+CodeCrafters says that this is the most challange part of the software so far.
+Reading the [git documentation](https://git-scm.com/docs/http-protocol) it tell us some important information

+## General Request Processing
+All the sides (client and server) MUST support HTTP1.0 and HTTP1.1, the main communication will occur in HTTP.
+If a file do not exists the server must return _404 Not Found_ or _410 Gone_, it is not default to return 200.
+The system should work as a OS, so, if the user requires a file that does not have permission to read it the server must return _403 Forbidden_

+## Discovering References
+The HTTP Clients must at first discover all the references available in that repo, to know this the client must reach the file present in **$GIT_URL/info/refs**.
+There's a difference between _dumb_ and _smart_ clients.
+Dumb clients has some particallarities that smart dont, for more details checkout [git documentation](https://git-scm.com/docs/http-protocol#_discovering_references)

 ### Compile project
 To compile all the code in ".src/" folder use this comand: